rangle/redux-beacon/.github/ISSUE_TEMPLATE.md

 Which target(s) are you using?
 ----
- - [] Google Analytics
+ - [ ] Google Analytics
- - [] Google Analytics (gtag)
+ - [ ] Google Analytics (gtag)
- - [] React Native Google Analytics
+ - [ ] React Native Google Analytics
- - [] Google Tag Manager
+ - [ ] Google Tag Manager
- - [] React Native Google Tag Manager
+ - [ ] React Native Google Tag Manager
- - [] Amplitude
+ - [ ] Amplitude
- - [] Segment
+ - [ ] Segment
- - [] Other/Third Party: ...(please specify here)
+ - [ ] Other/Third Party: ...(please specify here)

-_(If this is a feature request feel free to delete the [Bug] sections, and likewise feel free to delete the [Feature] sections if this is a bug report)_
+_(If this is a bug report, feel free to delete the :scroll: and :rocket: sections.
+Likewise, if this is a documentation or feature request, feel free to delete the :beetle: sections)_

-[Bug] What are the steps to reproduce your issue?
+:beetle: What are the steps to reproduce your issue?
 ----
  1. ...
  2. ...
  3. ...

-[Bug] What did you expect to happen?
+:beetle:  What did you expect to happen?
 ----
  ...Describe what you expected to happen.

-[Bug] What happened instead?
+:beetle: What happened instead?
 ----
  ...Describe what happened instead.

-[Feature] What's missing from Redux Beacon that you'd like to add?
+:rocket: :scroll: What's missing from Redux Beacon that you'd like to add?
 ----
  ...Describe the feature or documentation you wish you had.

 Can you help out?
 ----
- - [] :star2: I am a legend and can get started on a pull request right away given the go-ahead.
+ - [ ] :star2: I am a legend and can get started on a pull request right away given the go-ahead.
- - [] :star: I am a superstar and would like to help out given some guidance.
+ - [ ] :star: I am a superstar and would like to help out given some guidance.
- - [] :disappointed: I won't be able to help out on this one.
+ - [ ] :disappointed: I won't be able to help out on this one.